 Since our inception, we have devoted substantially all of our efforts to the development of our BT-001 digital therapeutic application that we believe, if granted de novo classification, will serve as the basis for future marketing clearances for additional uses in other indications.
 We have not yet received de novo classification from the FDA to market and sell our BT-001 digital therapeutic in the United States.
 However, we will incur costs, including costs to build our sales force, in anticipation of potential FDA de novo classification being granted.
 If we are unable to obtain the necessary grant from the FDA to market and sell our BT-001 digital therapeutic in the United States and then to achieve significant market acceptance in the United States, our results of operations will be adversely affected as the United States is expected to be the principal market for our BT-001, if authorized.
-Further, because we have incurred costs prospectively in advance of FDA de novo classification, we would be unable to recoup these costs if the BT-001 is not granted marketing authorization by the FDA or if it is granted de novo classification but fails to obtain market acceptance.
-We have other digital therapeutic candidates in development that depend on marketing clearance to be obtained under FDA's 510(k) clearance pathway, enabled by the de novo classification of our first BT-001 product candidate; thus, if we are unsuccessful in obtaining de novo classification of our initial BT-001 digital therapeutic, we would need to seek de novo classification for the next BT-001 digital therapeutic indication we seek to market.
+Further, because we have incurred costs prospectively in advance of FDA de novo classification but fails to obtain market acceptance.
+We have other digital therapeutic candidates in development that depend on marketing clearance to be obtained under FDA's 510(k) clearance pathway, enabled by the de novo classification for the next BT-001 digital therapeutic indication we seek to market.
 Unexpected or serious complications or other unforeseen negative effects related to the development or market acceptance of any BT-001 digital therapeutic we seek to market could materially and adversely affect our business.